 Leading the section rehearsals in youth orchestras has a longstanding tradition within my musical work.
 Since I have been a member in different youth orchestras myself over the last ten years, I feel the need to pass on this great experience and enthusiasm.
 In the LJSO Hessen, where I was a member from 1992 – 1997, as well as in the JSO Hochtaunus, of which I am a co-founder, I lead the section rehearsals on a regular basis.
 Since the summer of 2013 I have been a member of the artistic board of the LJSO Hessen and actively participated in the musical and artistic development of this youth orchestra.

 With the beginning of the season 2018/19 I took over the musical direction of a small but exquisite concert series in the Michaelis Kirche of Klein-Karben.

 It is an established chamber music concert series set in the appealing surrounding of this beautiful church, which also has a marvellous acoustic.
 The first season has been a great success with well-attended concerts, and I am looking forward to concerts ahead in the new season 2019/2020.

 Valentin Keogh is a teacher and musician living in Frankfurt.
 He completed a three-year-training in Alexander technique and works regularly with students from my cello class in one-to-one lessons to refine their posture at the instrument, to find more economic playing movements and to deal with all questions concerning stage presence.
 Since winter term 2018/2019 we have established additional classes on weekends, where we both teach in so called tandem lessons, adding different perspectives and thereby enhancing the classes.

-At this occasion every student gets the opportunity to play parts of his or her technique programme and subsequently gets a feedback from all participants of the class.
+At this weekly occasion every student gets the opportunity to play parts of his or her technique programme or a study and subsequently gets a feedback from all participants of the class.